t-rhex/OpenSourceChurchTemplate/README.md

 # Open Source Church WebApp Template.

-A WebApp template where churches can readily:
+A WebApp template where churches can connect with current and prospective community members.
-- Post sermons and events
-- Encourage and obtain involvement through contact and donation forms
-- Give resources such as devotionals to their current or prospective community members

 Everyone is invited to collaborate.